mehmetefemutlu/mehmetefemutlu/README.md

 - 👋 Hi, I’m @mehmetefemutlu
-- 👀 I’m interested in ...Coding,Reading Books,Playing Billiards-Football etc.
+- 👀 I’m interested in ...coding
 - 🌱 I’m currently learning ...Computer Science at Bilkent University
-- 💞️ I’m looking to collaborate on ...my classmates and my collegaues in future
+- 💞️ I’m looking to collaborate on ...my classmates and my colleagues in future
-- 📫 How to reach me ...mehmetefemutlu7@gmail.com or via my personal number 05531324008
+- 📫 How to reach me ...mehmetefemutlu7@gmail.com
 - I am eager to learn coding and programming
 - I want to become a professional programmer
 -